Is Your Child Struggling In School?

 As a parent, you’ll get help developing structure and routines and learn how to best support your child.
 You’ll learn about your child’s specific needs and what you can do at home or ask for from their school to ensure that your child feels more successful.
 You’ll become equipped with real tools.
 A challenging and frustrating experience can become more manageable, and school can become more enjoyable and productive for your child.

 But you still may have questions or concerns…

 I think that my child would benefit from more help, but I’m not sure that we can afford it right now.

 The time to deal with these issues is now.
 This is your child’s life and wellbeing.
 Addressing your child’s issues with an expert in counseling for child school issues early on can prevent a host of problems from occurring as he or she enters new educational environments, such as middle school.
 Investing in your child’s academic development now may not only address the issues, but also prevent him or her from falling behind as school work becomes more advanced and demanding.

 Many people come to BPS having worked with other therapists who were not trained to work specifically with children’s school issues or who they or their child couldn’t relate with – which is a waste of time and money.
-At BPS, we’ll conduct an initial assessment and match you with a therapist who is trained and experienced in children’s school issues and whose personality is a good match for you and your child.
+At BPS, we’ll conduct a increase the likelihood of a good fit, BPS offers an online therapist directory and match you with a therapist who is trained and experienced in children’s school issues and whose personality is a good match for you and your child.
 Once you find that good match, making a commitment to your child may be one of the most valuable investments there is.
 Imagine getting your child’s academic development on track and seeing him or her feeling and functioning better on a regular basis.
 Ask yourself what that’s worth.